Vaan (Final Fantasy): Concept and creation

 Vaan was voiced in Final Fantasy XII by Bobby Edner in English and by Kouhei Takeda in Japanese.
 With the casting of Takeda for the voice acting and motion capture, Vaan became a little less feminine and more "active, upbeat bright and positive" than planned.
 In the making of the English version, some lines involving Vaan had to be changed for its release but without the loss of the real information.
 When asked how he compares to other Final Fantasy protagonists, Hideo Minaba said that due in part to being designed by a different character designer than before, he did not feel he could be compared to any other Final Fantasy character.
 Vaan's inclusion in Dissidia 012 met difficulties due to the fact Takeda was busy with other works to voice him.
 However, following a Japanese popularity survey, the staff in charge hired Kenshō Ono to replace Takeda as fans wanted him to appear in Dissidia 012.
+Edner's portrayal of Vaan has been met with mostly positive reception.
+Cavin Smith praised his acting, stating that he sounds like an actual teenager without sounding whiny.
+Agustin praised the developers for giving Vaan a voice actor, commenting that it prevents any awkward silences from a silent protagonist.
+He added however that Vaan is "decidedly quiet", owing to many of the conversations not requiring his input, which Agustin called a "brilliant interactive storytelling device".